APSAC Welcomes Four New Members and a New Slate of Officers to the Board of Directors

 Mr. Laney has received numerous awards from local and State law enforcement organizations for his efforts in child protection and juvenile accountability.
 In August 2005, he was officially commended in the Congressional Record for his forward-looking leadership and commitment to child protection during the Crimes Against Children Conference in Dallas, Texas.
 In 2007, he was the first recipient of the "Ronald C. Laney Distinguished Service Award', a periodic lifetime service award named in his honor and presented by the American Professional Society on the Abuse of Children.
 In March 2008, the National Child's Advocacy Center awarded him the Outstanding Service Award, recognizing his more than 31 years of service and contribution in the field.
 This award was the first of its kind to be given to an individual who has made a significant impact in the child protection field.

-Susan Moan Hardie, RN, PhD, is a registered nurse and developmental psychologist.
+Susan Moan Hardie, RN, PhD, is a registered nurse and developmental specialist.
 Her career spans over four decades caring for abused children and children with developmental disabilities and their families.
 Dr. Hardie has held numerous administrative, academic and clinical positions, maintained a private practice, and conducted research on children's eyewitness testimony and suggestibility.
 She was on the faculty of the UCLA School of Nursing, UCLA Extension, and the Graduate Schools of Psychology at Pepperdine and Antioch Universities.
 Dr. Hardie also was the director of Stuart House, a multidisciplinary child advocacy center in Santa Monica, California for 15 years.
 She received honors for her research from the California Nurses Association and for her advocacy and service from the American Professional Society on the Abuse of Children (APSAC).
 She has been a member of APSAC since 1993 and is the current president of CAPSAC.
 She actively recruits membership throughout the State, edits the Consultant newsletter and participates in State Chapter activities.
 Dr. Hardie is also a member of The Society for Child and Family Policy and Practice (APA Division 37) and serves as editor of the Best Practices column in the section on child maltreatment newsletter, the Insider.

 Itohan Omoregie, JD, has primary responsibility for all legal matters related to contract management and business operations at The New York Foundling.
 Itohan also works with other agency divisions in helping them complete special projects that they may be required to undertake.
 Prior to her current role, Itohan spent more than 10 years at the Administration for Children's Services.
 Itohan holds a BA in Industrial Relations from McGill University and a law degree from The George Washington University.